Introduction

 Cost-Effective Calling Alternatives

-For those who don’t need an “unlimited” option, using VoIP (Voice over IP) services or internet-based calling apps can provide significant savings versus typical carrier international rates:
+For those who don’t need an “unlimited” option, using VoIP (Voice over IP) services or internet-based calling apps can provide significant savings versus typical carrier international rates.
+Here are some popular alternatives:

 Troubleshooting Common Calling Issues